-It’s World Series time again, as Americans look forward to all the best things that make our National Pastime so great, like the symmetric beauty of a baseball diamond, that crack of a bat against ball, the roar of the crowd … and financial literacy?
+It’s baseball playoff season again, as Americans look forward to all the best things that make our National Pastime so great, like the symmetric beauty of a baseball diamond, that crack of a bat against ball, the roar of the crowd … and financial literacy?

 Major League Baseball is one of the biggest and most lucrative industries known to mankind.
 The average net worth of a pro baseball team in 2011, according to a report by Forbes, at $605 million, marks a 16-percent increase from the playing season prior.
 And that’s nothing compared to the broadcast rights MLB recently struck with Fox and Turner Broadcasting — $12.4 billion over the next eight years.
 Baseball isn’t just sport; it’s big business.

 Sometimes, there’s a downside to how athletes manage their money.
 A Sports Illustrated poll stated that over 78 percent of former pro football players go broke after retirement; and 60 percent of basketball players are in the red just five years after retiring from the game.

 By many accounts, pro baseball players aren’t much better.
 Though we may admire our favorite athletes for their superhuman feats of sportsmanship and athletic ability, when it comes to personal finance, it’s a whole different ballgame.

 We can all learn a thing or two from these five baseball players who struck out at the plate financially.